notquitethereyet/rethink-sync/README.md

 ## 🎯 Overview

-This tool automates the download of appointment data and Over Term dashboard data from Rethink BH and ingests it into your Supabase PostgreSQL database.
+This tool automates the download of appointment data, cancelled appointments, and Over Term dashboard data from Rethink BH and ingests it into your Supabase PostgreSQL database.
 Features enterprise-grade logging, security monitoring, rate limiting, and health checks for production deployment on Google Cloud Run.

-> **🔒 Security Update**: All main endpoints (`/run`, `/overterm-dashboard`, `/overterm-sync`) are now POST-only for enhanced security.
+> **🔒 Security Update**: All main endpoints (`/run`, `/overterm-dashboard`, `/overterm-sync`, `/cancelled-appointments-sync`) are now POST-only for enhanced security.
 GET endpoints have been removed.

 ## ⚡ Quick Start